New RBS boss McEwan tasked with restoring bank to health

 LONDON (Reuters) - New Zealander Ross McEwan was confirmed as boss of Royal Bank of Scotland (RBS.L) on Friday, tasked with laying the foundations for Britain to start selling its 81 percent stake in the bank.

 McEwan, 56, had been tipped to take the reins after predecessor Stephen Hester was ousted by the government in June.
-He will take over in October with a brief to complete the bank’s restructuring and lay the platform for its shares to rise above the government’s break-even price so the stake can be sold.
+He will take over in October with the job of completing RBS’s restructuring, ensuring its shares rise above the government’s break-even price so the stake can be sold.

+His promotion comes less than a year after he arrived to run RBS’s retail arm.

-Finance Minister George Osborne said McEwan had impressed with his vision of RBS as a “strong, UK-centered corporate bank”, focused on supporting the UK economy.
+British Finance Minister George Osborne said McEwan had impressed with his vision of RBS, 81 percent owned by the government after a 46 billion pound ($70 billion) bailout during the 2008 financial crisis, as a “strong, UK-centered corporate bank”, focused on supporting the UK economy.

 “I think he’ll provide the leadership RBS needs as the bank puts the mistakes of the past behind it, and the government seeks to get the best value for the taxpayer from the money the last government put into the bank,” Osborne said.

-Britain pumped 45.5 billion pound ($69 billion) into RBS to keep it afloat during the 2008 financial crisis

-Chairman Philip Hampton, who oversaw the search for Hester’s successor, said McEwan “emerged as the best candidate” and was the only person to be offered the job after the bank had considered internal and external options.
-His promotion comes less than a year after he arrived to run RBS’s retail arm.
+Chairman Philip Hampton, who has overseen the search for Hester’s successor, said McEwan had “emerged as the best candidate” and was the only person to be offered the job after the bank had considered internal and external options.

+Hampton said he didn’t expect McEwan’s appointment to mark a change in strategy, pointing out RBS had already refocused as a retail bank under Hester’s stewardship, shrinking its investment bank to account for 20 percent of operating profit compared with 60 percent prior to its rescue.

+Hester oversaw a mammoth restructuring, shedding some 900 billion pounds of non-core assets, but the bank has come under pressure from lawmakers to further slim its investment activities.

 McEwan joined RBS as CEO for UK retail in September from Commonwealth Bank of Australia (CBA.AX) and is considered a safe, politically acceptable choice who will increase the bank’s focus on retail and commercial banking.